MicahHarlan/SongWriterClassifier/README.md

 # SongWriterClassifier

+!!!IMPORTANT!!!
+Some of the programs will not work, unless you download: https://nlp.stanford.edu/projects/glove/ specifically the file named "glove.6B.50d.txt".
+This text file is too big for github

 This program uses machine learning to classify song lyrics into three categories: Nirvana, The Beatles, and Black Sabbath.
 It uses the spacy, keras, and numpy libraries.

 Usage